robertobuso/using-active-model-serializer-wdf-000/README.md

 the simple author information.

-In this way, AMS is a powerful way to compose an API with explicit, easy-to-maintain serializers, rather than try to keep track of what things you do and don't want to render at the controller or view level.
+In this way, AMS is a powerful way to compose an API with explicit, easy-to-maintain serializers, rather than try to keep track of wha things you do and don't want to render at the controller or view level.

 ## Summary